-Protection against corrosion increases the life of metallic fuel tank and lines.
+Protection against corrosion increases the life of metallic fuel tanks and lines.
 Corrosion protection also avoids catastrophic results that could be caused by a release of product from the lines and tanks.

 What Cathodic Protection Does